Solo Female Travel Going Off the Grid: 7 Life Lessons the Desert Taught Me

 Going off the grid was an experience that changed me – an experience that blossomed me into a tough young independent woman.

 I loved being outdoors.
 I learned how to make things last way longer.
 Water, food, not showering, not washing my hair, not washing my clothes, and dealing with crazy weather.
-I learned how to janky fix most things with duct tape.
-Ha!
-I learned how to make do (e.g., sponge baths)!
+I learned how to fix things and make do.

 I was okay with it.
-The reason I was okay with it all was that it was fun.
+The reason I was okay with it all was that it was fun and I was free.
 I was braving the world.
 I was Braving the Wilderness, as author Brene Brown says.

 Being independent was taken to a new level.
 It was an incredible experience.